-Based on this similarity between the kernels, we assume that the probability of conjugation per encounter $p$ has the same dependence on shear as in our experiments, which enables us to map the environmental shear levels on the measured conjugation rate.
-Below ten meters, turbulent shear rates are typically low ($\dot\gamma< \SI{1}{\per\second}$)~\cite{Franks2022}, which corresponds to the diffusion-dominated regime with cell-cell encounters driven by Brownian motion (our experiments' low-shear plateau).
-Hence, to model a plasmid spreading in deeper waters (> 10 m), we take $\eta\approx\SI{1e-8}{\milli\liter\per\hour}$ for the R1-19 plasmid~(the value for the plateau in Fig.~\ref{fig:Fig1}D).
-Conversely, the shear rate in the top ten meters is in the range $\dot\gamma\approx 1-\SI{10}{\per\second}$, and breaking waves can generate $\dot\gamma \approx\SI{100}{\per\second}$~\cite{Sutherland2015}.
-Thus, we assume $\eta\approx\SI{1e-8}-\SI{3e-8}{\milli\liter\per\hour}$ in the top ten meters and the extreme $\eta\approx\SI{1e-7}{\milli\liter\per\hour}$ in breaking waves (peak value in Fig.~\ref{fig:Fig1}D).
-The extremely high shear rate of $\dot\gamma \approx\SI{1e3}{\per\second}$ is rarely, if ever, observed, implying that ocean turbulence is too weak to disrupt conjugation mechanically.
-Based on a global survey of microbial abundances, we take cell concentrations in the range $c\approx \SI{1e5}-\SI{1e7}{\per\milli\liter}$ in the top 100 m and $c\approx \SI{1e4}-\SI{1e6}{\per\milli\liter}$ below 100 m~\cite{Wigington2016}.
-Combining these estimates, we compute the plasmid transfer rate per liter per hour as a function of depth $z$ as follows~ \be \tn{plasmid transfer rate} \approx \eta[\dot\gamma(z)]c^2(z). \ee Fig.~\ref{fig:Fig3} summarizes our estimates and suggests that breaking waves could act as conjugation hotspots based on the combination of high cell concentrations and a strong enhancement of the conjugation rate by turbulent shear.
+Based on this similarity between the kernels, we can assume the probability of conjugation per encounter $p$ to have the same dependence on shear as in our experiments, which enables us to translate environmental shear rates into conjugation rates on the basis of our observed relationship~(Fig.~\ref{fig:Fig1}D).